Book, 'The Zealandia Geography'; James Horsburgh; XAH.C.550

 Book, 'The Zealandia Geography'About this object

-This geography text book belonged to Muriel Kerr Taylor who used during it her fifth year at primary school.
-As a girl, Muriel attended Mount Albert School and later went on to attend Auckland Girls’ High School.
+This geography exercise book belonged to Muriel Kerr Taylor who used it during her fourth and fifth year at primary school.
+As a girl, Muriel attended Mount Albert School in Auckland, and later went on to attend Auckland Girls’ High School.
 There, she studied subjects like arithmetic, sewing, singing, French, Latin, and drawing, as well as other skills required for running a household.
 (1)

 During the 19th century, educating girls was seen by many parents to be fruitless.
 This was because women were expected to marry, have children, and run a household, all of which did not need formal education.
 It was common for girls to attend primary school in order to obtain a basic knowledge of reading, writing, and maths, but they were less likely to attend secondary school.
 (2)